ALapinskas/assetsm/README.md

 ```
 2. Import and create a class instance
 ```
-    import { AssetsManager } from "assets-manager"
+    import { AssetsManager } from "assetsm"

     const assets = new AssetsManager()
 ```